ktrama/jekyll-now/_posts/2018-03-30-DravImproveTree.md

 ## Quality of the inferred trees

 In a previous post, I used different tree priors to infer trees.
 I evaluated those inferred trees against gold standard and report the Generalized Quartet Distances (GQD) below.
 Note that these results are only with cognate sets.
+I only reported the GQD value for Birth-Death trees since I perform experiments with Birth-Death tree.
+Moreover, the scores for coalescent and uniform trees are very similar the numbers reported below.

 Tree| GQD| No. of Trees
 ---|---|---